dominodatalab/domino-code-assist-docs/docs/transform/filter.md

 ## Manual Filter

 A manual filter allows you to apply multiple operations.
 We are going to retain only records where `Embarked` is `"S"` and `Pclass` is less than 3.
+We'll do this by chaining multiple filtering operations.

 === "Python"